Menopause - How does the menopause affect skin and hair?

 • Osteoporosis

 This may all sound rather overwhelming at first.
 The points listed are of course anything but reasons to look forward to.
 But as I said at the beginning, not all symptoms have to occur at the same time or at all.
 How your journey through the menopause feels is entirely individual.
-And for every complaint, there are ultimately tips and tricks that can provide relief and make it easier to deal with these symptoms.
+And ultimately, there are tips and tricks for every complaint that can provide relief and make it easier to deal with these symptoms.

 We at JUNGLÜCK would like to take a closer look at the problem of skin changes and hair growth or loss.